ibm-cloud-architecture/refarch-eda/docs/kafka/data-replication.md

 STILL UNDER CONSTRUCTION

+!!! abstract
     In this article, we are dealing with database replication to a microservice environment.
 This is also known as coexistence use case and can be summarized as supporting the following requirements:

 * Keep a RDBMS database like DB2 on the mainframe where transactions are supported
 * Add cloud native applications in kubernetes environment, with a need to read data coming from the legacy DB, without impacting the DB server with a lot of new queries